apache/spark/TESTING.rst

 storing a space-separated list of integrations to start.
 Thanks to that, we can run integration and integration-less tests separately in different jobs, which is desired from the memory usage point of view.

 Note that Kerberos is a special kind of integration.
-There are some tests that run differently when Kerberos integration is enabled (they retrieve and use a Kerberos authentication token) and differently when the Kerberos integration is disabled (they neither retrieve nor use the token).
+Some tests run differently when Kerberos integration is enabled (they retrieve and use a Kerberos authentication token) and differently when the Kerberos integration is disabled (they neither retrieve nor use the token).
 Therefore, one of the test jobs for the CI system should run all tests with the Kerberos integration enabled to test both scenarios.